Understanding Scalp Psoriasis

 Symptoms of Scalp Psoriasis

--Red patches on the scalp
+-Red spots on the scalp

 -Dryness or flakiness